Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What cushion fill holds up best?

-Resilient foam cores typically keep shape longer than very soft, sinky fills.
+In many cases, resilient foam cores hold their shape longer than very soft, sinky fills.

 Should I choose a low sofa for a TV room?